-is a young start-up, dynamic team full of crazy ideas, that combines the power of chemistry and biology to transforms generic drugs into super generics in unequal fight against cancer.
+dynamic bio-medical start-up, the team full of crazy ideas.
+We combine the power of chemistry and biology in the fight against cancer!

-is to develop more effective anti-cancer therapeutics by conjugating generics as well as new drugs with our dextran-based nanoparticle delivery system.
 Our dextran drug delivery system was first developed at the Faculty of Chemical and Process Engineering of the Warsaw University of Technology in the Biomedical Engineering Laboratory established by Dr. Tomasz Ciach.
 In 2013 GIZA Polish Ventures, together with Dr. Ciach decided to commercialize the technology and founded NanoVelos.
-Since the very beginning, our team of highly qualified and passionate scientists has been focused on optimizing of the synthesis of dextran-based nanoparticles for drug delivery.
-The know-how we have built throughout our research enables us to combine our proprietary dextran nanoparticles with anticancer drugs.
+Since then we work hard to broaden our portfolio of dextran-drug conjugates.
+In parallel, we explore new areas of interest eg. drug formulation development for lubrication of joints or sinusitis treatment.